flyyee/homely/README.md

 -r: indicates that you wish to shut the heroku dyno down before any other operations begin.

--ra: enables sound notifications when running the check loop
+-ra: enables sound notifications when running the check loop.
+Includes all sound notifications under "-na" and when the launcher detects updated data.

 -s: indicates that you only wish to end the heroku dyno.
 Launcher exits after the dyno shuts down.
 Takes precedence over all other options.